ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 export OS_IDENTITY_API_VERSION=3
 {% endhighlight %}

-With the latest update of the BlueBox Cloud Version 3.0.0, the Horizon dashboard will allow you to generate and download a Identity v3 RC file that does not require the changes highlighted above.
+**NOTE:** With the latest update of the IBM Blue Box Cloud (Version 3.0.0), the Horizon dashboard will let you generate and download an Identity v3 RC file that does not require the changes highlighted above.

 Additionally, Keystone functions must be performed using the new `python-openstackclient` CLI.
 This can be installed by running `sudo pip install python-openstackclient`.

 ### Using the Keystone v3 group function
-The version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
-You can use groups to quickly and easily make multiple assignments simultaneously.
+Version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
+You can easily use groups to make multiple assignments simultaneously.

 For example, you might have a support team that needs access to every project in your environment.
 Instead of individually adding each member to every project, you can create a group called **Support**, give the group the `_member_` role on all of your projects, and then add all of your support staff to the group.